chandni0683/Stock-Analysis/README.md

 ## 3.1 What are the advantages or disadvantages of refactoring code?

   Advantages of Refactoring code
   Refactoring helps in identifying the bugs, improves software design and helps in making the program easier to understand.

   Disadvantages of Refactoring code
   Refactoring can be very time consuming and in some cases it might be even difficult to understand and complete it.

 ## 3.2 How do these pros and cons apply to refactoring the original VBA script?

   Refactoring the original VBA script made the code run faster.
 It also helped in making the code easier to understand.
 The major issue in refactoring the             original script was that it was a very time consuming process.
-At some point it also